antiboredom/detourning-the-web/README.md

 * Readings:
 	* [Caliban and the Witch](https://libcom.org/files/Caliban%20and%20the%20Witch.pdf) (chapter one)
 * Make a video using python
-* Come in with an idea for your final project
+* Come in with an idea for your final project to be discussed on Mar 9

 ***